google/syzkaller/docs/syzbot.md

 section which points either to a heap allocation or a stack variable which is the original source of uninitialized-ness.

+## No custom patches

+While `syzbot` can test patches that fix bugs, it does not support applying custom patches during fuzzing.
+It always tests vanilla unmodified git trees.
+There are several reasons for this:

+- custom patches may not apply tomorrow
+- custom patches may not apply to all of the tested git trees
+- it's hard to communicate exact state of the code with bug reports (not just hash anymore)
+- line numbers won't match in reports (which always brings suspecion as to the quality of reports)
+- custom patches can also introduce bugs, and even if they don't a developer may (rightfully) question validity of and may not want to spend time on reports obtained with a number of out-of-tree patches
+- order of patch application generatelly matters, and at some point patches need to be removed, there is nobody to manage this

+We've experimented with application of custom patches in the past and it lead to unrecoverable mess.
+If you want `syzbot` to pick up patches sooner, ask tree maintainers for priority handling.

 ## Is syzbot code available?

 Yes, it is [here](https://github.com/google/syzkaller/tree/master/dashboard/app).